madprops/gifmaker/README.md

 You can see all format codes here: [datetime docs](https://docs.python.org/3/library/datetime.html#strftime-and-strptime-format-codes).

-If no format is used it defaults to: `%H:%M:%S`.
+If no format is used it defaults to `%H:%M:%S`.

 ---